-I set my hopes for a better new life, one of love and sex and laughter, on a young woman I met at work, but that was a mistake, as she had no interest in me, and cannot possibly be my friend, my lover, my confidant, or partner.
+Hoping to recover from my failed marriage, I foolishly set my hopes for a better new life, one of love and sex and laughter, on a younger coworker.
+That was a mistake, as she had no such interest in me, and cannot possibly be a close friend, my lover, my confidant, or my life-partner.
 I set myself up for failure, and knew it all along, but it gave me something to look forward to, to fantasize about, to live for.
 I know who the bells of melancholia toll for, and it is me.
 I have so much that the world envies in material goods, and security, but so?
 Given all that, it is the privilege of such comfort and (relative) security that I can even have thoughts of romance and love and happiness.
 So, I should be happy, yes?
 Why am I not?
 Depression, of course, strikes anyone, and certainly it haunts me from time to time, but the ennui I speak of in other writings still permeates me.
 I feel better, in a generally upward-sloping plot of happiness versus time, with ups and downs along the way.
 I suppose this is just another downward spike.

 It’s still raining.
 It is just as well that the motorcycle won’t start, and I’ve no money to fix it, and haven’t had time anyway.
 It can be miserable getting caught in this weather, sopping wet and cold.
 I still have a car I can use, so I have little worry there, except now the price of gasoline is a concern.
 I’ve got to get the motorcycle fixed soon, or spend a disproportionate amount of money on commuting.